i Overview of the US healthcare system

 Although the ACA has brought about a number of important reforms to the US healthcare system, the law continues to be a target for Trump and many congressional Republicans, despite their numerous failures to completely overturn the law and challenge its constitutionality.
 Their current strategy has been to chip away at the specific features of the law on a piece-by-piece basis.
 As discussed above, this slow dismantling of Obamacare has taken place in several parts since the inception of Trump's administration, with the repeal of the individual mandate through the 2017 tax reform legislation representing the biggest blow.

 The cumulative effect of these efforts remains to be seen, although early projections indicate that by stripping out several of the ACA's most important provisions, millions of Americans will be without healthcare coverage.
 What is not yet clear is whether the healthcare system designed by the law can withstand these reforms, as the requirement for all individuals to maintain coverage was intended to underpin the expanded access to care and protections offered by Obamacare.
-Further, some of the other changes introduced by Donald Trump, such as the short-term health plans and association health plans, may also affect the overall structure of the system if increasing numbers of Americans opt for such limited, less expensive coverage.
+Further, some of the other changes introduced by Donald Trump, such as the short-term health plans and association health plans, may also affect the overall structure of the system if increasing numbers of Americans opt for limited, less expensive coverage of this kind.
 Importantly, diminished access to care affects not only patients but providers as well, particularly if growing numbers of patients are not able to afford care or delay preventive care, exacerbating other health conditions.

 Probably the single largest challenge of the US healthcare system continues to be the management of cost.
 While beyond the scope of this chapter, it is well accepted that the cost per capita in the United States is significantly higher than in the other Western democracies and other countries discussed in The Healthcare Law Review.
 The causes for that cost increase are many and complex, and often attributed to the core structural issues discussed above, such as the dependence on high-cost, bricks-and-mortar hospitals, achievements in high-end diagnostics, and expensive pharmaceuticals.
 Other causes are more uniquely American, such as the notion of the patient as an individual entitled to the best possible cure for disease and prolongation of life, as opposed to more communitarian notions that might look to the overall public health as the ultimate goal of the healthcare system.
 But whatever the cause, the result has been a materially more expensive system that has an arguably (questionably) superior outcome across the board.
 Thus, when the ACA was being debated, a 'triple aim' was proposed as a goal: reduced cost, increased access and improvement of the patient experience.
 The ACA addressed the patient access issue, but cost containment, and likely patient experience improvements, remain elusive, and it is not yet clear whether the reforms to the system under the Trump administration will improve these features of the healthcare system.
 Innovators, disruptors or other investor-backed initiatives seeking to address cost are likely the most important frontier for new healthcare service businesses in the United States for the foreseeable future.